lit/lit/README.md

-# lit-virtual
+# lit-virtual\*

-(working name)
+\* all naming TBD

-`lit-virtual` provides a tools for implementing virtual scrolling with web components.
+`lit-virtual` provides tools for implementing virtual scrolling with web components.

-`lit-virtual` provides two exports to be used alongside [LitElement](https://github.com/Polymer/lit-element/) and [lit-html](https://github.com/Polymer/lit-html/):
+This package provides two exports to be used alongside [LitElement](https://github.com/Polymer/lit-element/) and [lit-html](https://github.com/Polymer/lit-html/):

 * `lit-virtual-scroller`
 * `scroll`

 `lit-virtual-scroller` is a web component built with LitElement.
-When writing your own LitElement component, `lit-virtual-scroller` can be easily incorporated when virtual scrolling is needed.
+When writing your own LitElement component, the `lit-virtual-scroller` element can be easily incorporated when virtual scrolling is needed.

-`scroll` is a [directive](https://lit-html.polymer-project.org/guide/creating-directives) for use with lit-html templates. `lit-virtual-scroller` uses this so you don't have to, but if you want advanced control over your virtual scrolling, `scroll` is also exposed.
+`scroll` is a [directive](https://lit-html.polymer-project.org/guide/creating-directives) for use with lit-html templates. `lit-virtual-scroller` uses this so you don't have to, but if you want to harness the power of virtual scrolling without LitElement, `scroll` is also exposed.

 ## lit-virtual-scroller